 Disabled Woman in Wheelchair Killed by Hit and Run Driver in Sacramento

 I’m Ed Smith, a pedestrian accident lawyer in Sacramento.
-A disabled woman in a wheelchair died May 24 in Sacramento after being struck by a hit and run driver.
+A disabled woman in a wheelchair died May 24 in Sacramento after she was hit and killed by a passing motorist.
 According to Sacramento police, the woman died instantly.
 Neither a description of the vehicle that struck the woman nor the name of the driver has been released by the police as of yet.

 I want to offer my sympathy and prayers to the family and friends of the decedent for their tragic loss.

 The accident happened around 3:00 in the morning along Stockton Boulevard near Fruitridge Road.
-According to investigators, the woman who used a wheelchair died on impact, and they said she was probably not at a designated crosswalk when the accident happened.
+According to investigators from the Sacramento Police Department, the woman who used a wheelchair died on impact, and they said she was probably not at a designated crosswalk when the accident happened.
 The identity of the woman has not been released.
 Because of the crash, Stockton Boulevard was closed for some time while an investigation was conducted.

 Wheelchair Users at Greatest Risk in Intersections